jordanbcooper/newrelic-integration-rabbitmq/README.md

 This integration will be used with a Bosh Release, but I have been testing it out with a local rabbitmq in Docker running newrelic-infra agent.

 [New Relic Infrastructure Agent](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/installation/install-infrastructure-linux)

 [Rabbit-Hole](https://github.com/michaelklishin/rabbit-hole)

+#TO DO

+- Add additional metrics and inventory

+- Roll into my org's New Relic Infra bosh release

 # Usage